elwint/powermenu/README.md

 # powermenu
-A minimal power menu for linux (arch)
+A minimal power menu for linux with dark theme